ampproject/amphtml/extensions/amp-font/amp-font.md

 **font-weight, font-style, font-variant**

-The attributes above should all behave like they do on standard iframes.
+The attributes above should all behave like they do on standard elements.